chestercodes/chester.codes/_posts/2015-5-11-refactoring-typed-config.md

 ### A different typeof ( Solution ) ###

-All was well, until I saw that the config setting `someInt` being accessed and parsed into an `int` value in the code.
-I thought to myself, wouldn't it be nice if the `Value` of that setting was `int` typed already?
+All was well, until I saw the setting `someInt` being accessed and parsed into an `int` value in the code.
+Wouldn't it be nice if the `Value` of that setting was `int` typed already?
 This would remove the extra parsing required upon every accessing of the setting.

-From the App.config file:
+Given the App.config file:

 ``` xml